GoDodgers/unix_linux_practice/README.md

 • Inter-process Communication - Basically a kind of mechanism for process to communicate with eachother.
 Sockets are a type of inter-process communication.
 IE when a process communicates over a socket, the other program does not have to be on another system, it can actually be another process on the same system.
 However for process to communicate over the same system there are other mechanisms which have the general advantage of being more efficient

 • Threads - When a process runs, by default it has one single "thread" of execution.
-That is there is one code pointer pointing to what current instuction is and there is one single stack keep track of the functions being invoked.
+That is there is one code pointer pointing to what current instuction is and the re is one single stack keep track of the functions being invoked.
 With multiple threads of execution you can effectively split up a process into separate threads, each thread having its own code pointer and its own stack.
 A different way to think about threads is that they are like separate processies which run independently and are scheduled independently but they share the same address space.
 So the data on the heap can be read and written by any thread in the process.
 TODO :: Multi Threads

 • I/O devices - in / out deivices (think stdin && stdout). _**Unix alows us to treat I/O devices like files.**_ What it really comes down to is that when it comes to reading / writing data from an I/O device, we can in most cases use the same syscalls that we use to read / write files.
 So in this sense we can treat I/O devices like files.